Skip to main content

 Use this file to discover all available pages before exploring further.

-Orka VM Tools is a collection of services that make it possible for Orka to manage more effectively the guests operating systems.
-Orka VM Tools start when the guest operating system starts and allows the communication between the underlying VM process on the host and the guest operating system.
-Orka VM Tools are only compatible with ARM-based guest operating systems with macOS 12 or later versions.
-Orka VM Tools are pre-installed on each ARM-based base image that Orka provides.
-The following Orka features require Orka VM Tools in order for them to work as expected:
+Orka VM Tools is a collection of background services that let Orka communicate with the guest operating system on Apple silicon VMs.
+They start automatically when the guest OS starts, and they enable features that require coordination between the host and the VM.
+Orka VM Tools are only compatible with ARM-based guest operating systems running macOS 12 or later.
+The following Orka features require Orka VM Tools:

 Always run the Orka VM Tools version that matches your cluster and other Orka tools and integrations.
 A version mismatch can cause disk resizing and shared storage failures.
 For example, if your cluster runs 3.x, your Orka VM Tools should also run 3.x.